Endocrine diseases occur with the body's endocrine system does not function properly.

-The body's digestive system made up of the gastrointestinal tract (GI), liver, pancreas, and gallbladder.
+The body's digestive system comprises the gastrointestinal tract (GI), liver, pancreas, and gallbladder.

 The gastrointestinal tract helps the body digest food.

-Digestion is important for breaking down food into nutrients, which your body uses for energy, growth, and cell repair.
+Digestion is essential for breaking down food into nutrients, which your body uses for energy, growth, and cell repair.

-Some digestive diseases and conditions are acute, lasting only a short time, while others are chronic, or long-lasting.
+Some digestive diseases and conditions are acute, lasting only briefly, while others are chronic or long-lasting.

 The body's brain, spinal cord, and nerves make up the nervous system.

-The nervous system, enable the body to move, speak, swallow, breath, and learn.
+The nervous system enables the body to move, speak, swallow, breathe, and learn.

-Rheumatological diseases occur when your body has inflammation in the joints, tendons, or skin.
+Rheumatological diseases occur when your body has joints, tendons, or skin inflammation.

-Most Rheumatological diseases happen when you immune system malfunctions and attacks it's own tissues.
+Most Rheumatological diseases happen when your immune system malfunctions and attacks its own tissues.

-Medical experts are not sure why numerous rheumatological diseases occurs.
+Medical experts are not sure why numerous rheumatological diseases occur.